LOADING ...

 Now the time for your tears

-William Zanzinger, who at years
+William Zanzinger, who at twenty-four

-Owns a tobacco farm, six acres
+a tobacco farm, six hundred acres

-With rich wealthy parents who provide and him
+With wealthy parents who provide and protect him

-to his deed with a shrug of his shoulders
+Reacted to his deed a shrug of his shoulders

 And swear words and sneering, and his tongue it was